sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/introduction-to-rest-builder.md

 ### Defining the APIs

 The last section, `paths`, specifies the details of the APIs themselves.
 Each API must be defined within its own path, which is added to the end of the URL to access it when it is available.
 Making a request to the full URL including the path will call the API you define within it.
-APIs can be defined to take either `get` or `post` requests.
+APIs can be defined to take several types of requests, including `get`, `post`, `put`, `patch`, and `delete` requests.

 Each API contains an `operationId` (which becomes the name of the method in the Java code), a list of `parameters`, a tag, and a list of possible `responses` that the API returns when it is called.
 At least a `200` response (indicating a successful request) is required for the API to work.